Danielvalev/buzzbox/README.md

 Performing system checks...

 System check identified no issues (0 silenced).
-November 27, 2021 - 17:39:23
+January 12, 2022 - 11:14:25
-Django version 3.2.9, using settings 'buzzbox.settings'
+Django version 3.2.9, using settings 'core.settings'
-Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
+Starting development server at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK.
 ```

 6. If you cannot run step 5, You may have to migrate any unapplied migrations by :